 Transfers from Cash Reserve and other cash goals do not require the selling of shares, but please note that Betterment does not offer a cash position in IRA accounts.
 All transfers from Cash Reserve accounts and other cash goals into IRA accounts will result in funds being invested in the market according to the stock and bond allocation that is set for your IRA account.

-Betterment will sell your shares in a way that seeks to minimize and defer taxes for you.
-We sell shares in a way that is intended to generate short term capital losses, long term capital losses, long term capital gains and then lastly, short term capital gains.
+Betterment will sell your shares in a way that seeks to minimize taxes for you.
+We sell shares in a way that is intended to generate short-term capital losses, long-term capital losses, long-term capital gains and then lastly, short-term capital gains.
 Losses can generally be used to offset gains.

 The algorithm exhausts each category before moving to the next.
 Within each category, lots purchased at the highest price are sold first.
-Ultimately, we are working to maximize your losses and minimize your gains, resulting in a lower tax burden.
 Learn more about how Betterment makes transactions more tax-efficient.

 Betterment also calculates and displays an estimate of your tax impact for any transaction on the website when you type in an amount, before you commit to the transaction.